hyun52/hap-browser/USER_GUIDE.md

 ## 3. Reading the Genome View

-The Genome View packs multiple layers of information.
+The Genome View packs multiple layers of information above the haplotype matrix.
 This section explains how to read each one.

 ### Header and legends